ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 All nodes are available to all users.
 For full details about node access, please read the [Alpine node access and FairShare policy](condo-fairshare-and-resource-access.md).

-> For a full list of nodes on Alpine use the command:  `scontrol show nodes.` Get single node details with the `scontrol show nodes <node name>` command.
+> For a full list of nodes on Alpine use the command:  `scontrol show nodes`.
+Get single node details with the `scontrol show nodes <node name>` command.

 #### Interconnect
 The Alpine cluster has different types of interconnects/fabrics which connect different types of hardware, outlined below: